Convergence and error estimates for the Lagrangian based Conservative Spectral method for Boltzmann Equations

-The dependence of the constant is given by $C:=C(d,\mu,\|b\|_{1})$. \end{cor} \n In this last section of the appendix we discuss briefly the gain of integrability in the gain collision operator.
-We refer to \cite{AG} for a more detailed discussion.
-This property is closely related with the operator $Q^{+}(f,\delta_0)$ and its Carleman's representation,
+The dependence of the constant is given by $C:=C(d,\mu,\|b\|_{1})$. \end{cor} \n In this last section of the appendix we discuss briefly the gain of integrability in the gain collision operator, see \cite{AG} for a more detailed discussion. \begin{thm} The collision operator satisfies the estimate for any $\epsilon>0$ and $k\geq0$